Surety

-In finance, a surety /ˈʃʊərɪti/, surety bond or guaranty involves a promise by one party to assume responsibility for the debt obligation of a borrower if that borrower defaults.
-Usually, a surety bond or surety is a promise by a surety or guarantor to pay one party (the obligee) a certain amount if a second party (the principal) fails to meet some obligation, such as fulfilling the terms of a contract.
+In finance, a surety /ˈʃʊərɪti/, surety bond, or guaranty involves a promise by one party to assume responsibility for the debt obligation of a borrower if that borrower defaults.
+Usually, a surety bond or surety is a promise by a person or company (a surety or guarantor) to pay one party (the obligee) a certain amount if a second party (the principal) fails to meet some obligation, such as fulfilling the terms of a contract.
 The surety bond protects the obligee against losses resulting from the principal's failure to meet the obligation.
-The person or company providing the promise is also known as a "surety" or as a "guarantor".

 Overview

 A surety bond is defined as a contract among at least three parties: